 Sherman and Klopp always dreamed of one day working together, as their vocational backgrounds and strengths complement these two professionals well.
 Today, Sherman serves as executive director for all programs and resource development/public relations.
 Klopp oversees administration and operations, including finance, human resources and facilities management.
 Both Sherman and Klopp report independently to the organization’s board of directors, and both support the board in its oversight and governance.

-Charles Hall Youth and Family Services has evolved from that first recommendation in 1961 to a competent and respected agency, helping youth from all backgrounds cross that bridge from troubled adolescence to mature adulthood through the loving care and professional expertise provided by house managers (now called residential care managers), resident life coaches, family engagement specialists and treatment coordinators/social workers, an independent life skills educator and mentor program coordinator, a nurse, program and residential services directors, a facilities maintenance lead, accounting and communications staff, and chief administrators – co-executive directors Gayle Klopp (administration and operations) and Gayla Sherman (programs and resource development).
+Charles Hall has evolved from that first recommendation in 1961 to a competent and respected agency, helping youth from all backgrounds cross that bridge from troubled adolescence to mature adulthood through the loving care and professional expertise provided by house managers (now called residential care managers), resident life coaches, family engagement specialists and treatment coordinators/social workers, an independent life skills educator and mentor program coordinator, nurses, program and residential services directors, facilities maintenance staff, accounting and communications staff, and chief administrators – co-executive directors Gayle Klopp (administration and operations) and Gayla Sherman (programs and resource development).

-In July 2019, the agency’s name changed from Charles Hall Youth Services to Charles Hall Youth and Family Services (dba).
+In 2019, the agency’s name changed from Charles Hall Youth Services to Charles Hall Youth & Family Services (dba).
 With the name change, new programming now includes family engagement services and aftercare, along with additional family engagement staff and quality improvement/program analysis staffing.

 – Gayla Sherman, Executive Director, Programs and Resource Development

-Founded over 50 years ago, Charles Hall is a 501(c)3 not-for-profit organization with multi-disciplinary programming and strong community partners including area schools, physicians, therapists and mental health professionals, and other program providers (e.g., YMCA, Girl Scouts and Boy Scouts, Bismarck Parks & Recreation).
+Founded almost 60 years ago, Charles Hall is a 501(c)3 not-for-profit organization with multi-disciplinary programming and strong community partners including area schools, physicians, therapists and mental health professionals, and other program providers (e.g., YMCA, Girl Scouts and Boy Scouts, Bismarck Parks & Recreation).

-Since our founding in 1965, Charles Hall has served approximately 5,000 at-risk youth.
-Some youth stayed in care for as little as a few days or a few weeks, while during the agency’s early years, youth lived at Charles Hall for multiple years, completing their high school diplomas and graduating from area high schools.
+Since its founding in 1965, Charles Hall has served approximately 5,000 at-risk youth.
+Some youth have stayed in care for as little as a few days or a few weeks, while others stayed in placement for six months or more.
+During the agency’s early years, youth lived at Charles Hall for multiple years and completed their high school diplomas and graduated from area high schools.

 Through our experiences thus far, we have learned that the youth of this generation face challenges unlike any of previous generations due to technological advances, economic challenges, fractured social and family structures, the prevalent drug culture, and globalization.

-As a QRTP organization serving children and families across North Dakota and, at times, neighboring states, we are committed to programming, partnerships, and service which can create connection and build hope.
+As a Qualified Residential Treatment Program (QRTP) serving children and families across North Dakota and, at times, neighboring states, Charles Hall is committed to programming, partnerships, and service which can create connection and build hope.

 – Gayle Klopp, Executive Director, Administration and Operations